durantkm/SI364_FinalProject/Readme.md

 		--export MAIL_USERNAME = gmail username(for email)
 		--export MAIL_PASSWORD = gmail username(for email)
-		--export FLASKY_ADMIN = "Your actual gmail email"
+		--export FLASKY_ADMIN = "Your actual gmail email" *You'll also want to run the program by typing python Final_Project.py runserver it will run on local host:5000

 ## The Pages